Bazmundi/opensprinklette/README.md

 ```

-## MQTT topics that gaggets publish to:
+## MQTT topics that gadgets publish to:
 ```
 /os/debug    ; Only used during development.
 /os/lwt      ; Sends a gadget meta-data record with gadget reported offline (online flag set to 0="OFF").